GriffithsLab/brainmodes2025-website/content/register.md

 ## Poster/Talk Abstract Submissions

-To present your work at the conference, go to the [abstract submission page](https://docs.google.com/forms/d/e/1FAIpQLSfaOqbqgY4PzlvvRCxHqPmgUZ6fG-fy7EKk1coeSjQRcxsOjg/viewform?usp=header).
+To present your work at the conference, go to the ***[abstract submission page](https://docs.google.com/forms/d/e/1FAIpQLSfaOqbqgY4PzlvvRCxHqPmgUZ6fG-fy7EKk1coeSjQRcxsOjg/viewform?usp=header)***.
 All submitted poster abstracts will be considered for one of the limited short talk slots.

 **Abstract guidelines:**